Edmund Ætheling: Background

 England suffered from Viking attacks from the late eighth century, but they ceased for around twenty-five years from the mid-950s.
-Raids in the 980s were followed by large-scale Danish invasions from the 990s, and English resistance under King Æthelred the Unready was ineffectual, resulting in the conquest of England by Sweyn Forkbeard in December 1013.
-He died the following February, and Æthelred drove Sweyn's son Cnut out of England.
+Raids in the 980s were followed by large-scale Danish invasions from the 990s, and English resistance under King Æthelred the Unready was ineffectual, resulting in the conquest of England by Swein Forkbeard in December 1013.
+He died the following February, and Æthelred drove Swein's son Cnut out of England.
 In 1015 Æthelred's favourite, Eadric Streona, the ealdorman of Mercia, murdered two leading thegns of the northern Danelaw, (Note: Thegns were the third level of the aristocracy below kings and ealdormen (later called earls).
 The Danelaw was the area in eastern and northern England formerly ruled by Danish Vikings and which was allowed by Anglo-Saxon kings to keep its customary Scandinavian laws.)
 Morcar and his brother Sigeferth. Æthelred then took possession of their lands and had Sigeferth's widow, who was almost certainly called Ealdgyth, (Note: She is almost always named by historians as Ealdgyth, but her name is first recorded by John of Worcester in the twelfth century.
 The historian Ann Williams points out that Morcar's wife was also called Ealdgyth.
 Williams argues that while it is possible that the brothers both married a woman called Ealdgyth, which was a common name, it is also possible that John mistakenly gave Sigeferth's wife (who married Edmund after her first husband's death) the name of her sister-in-law.) imprisoned at Malmesbury.
 Morcar and Sigeferth had been important allies of Æthelred's son and heir, Edmund Ironside, and he responded by seizing their lands, marrying Ealdgyth in defiance of his father, and receiving the submission of the people of the Five Boroughs of the Danelaw.
-At the same time Cnut returned with an army to England, aiming at conquest. Æthelred died in April 1016 and was succeeded by Edmund, who carried on the fight.
+At the same time Cnut returned to England with an army, aiming at conquest. Æthelred died in April 1016 and was succeeded by Edmund, who carried on the fight.
 Following a defeat in October he agreed to divide the kingdom with Cnut, but he died on 30 November and Cnut became undisputed king of England.